openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 * A domain-name

 You should have a domain name registered - this can be new or existing.
-You will need to set its nameservers configured to point at either DigitalOcean, Google Cloud or AWS.
+You will need to configure its nameservers to point at either DigitalOcean, Google Cloud or AWS.
 I recommend using DigitalOcean because it is free at time of writing.

 This constraint is due to the use of wild-card TLS certificates and cert-manager and the DNS01 challange.